ESG Data

 43,195

-• The number of consolidated employees includes the total employees from subsidiaries (including seconded employees), but excludes executives, employees seconded to other companies, and temporary employees.
+2. The number of consolidated employees is the number of employees including subsidiaries (including seconded employees and excluding executives, seconded employees to other companies, and temporary employees).

 (Unit: People)